 Leaking Spigot - How to Remedy

-Like any other faucet, a spigot has a washer inside which seals and cuts off the flow of water when the spigot is turned off.
+Like any other faucet (also known as a tap), a spigot has an internal washer which seals and cuts off flow when the spigot is turned off.
 Eventually after thousands of on/off cycles, this washer wears away, and the result is a dripping spigot.
-Once the washer is totally worn, the spigot will dribble constantly and its time to replace it.

 Depending on where you live in the world, this valve is known by different names.
 In the USA, it's commonly referred to as a spigot, bibcock, bib, hose bib, outdoor or garden faucet or silcock.
-In Britain and Ireland, its usually known as an outdoor or garden tap.
+In Britain and Ireland, we call it an outside or garden tap.

 What Tools Are Needed For Repairing a Spigot?

-- Vise grips locking pliers for holding body of spigot
+- Vise grip locking pliers for holding body of spigot

 - Wrench (spanner) or alternatively a second vise grips, water pump pliers or pipe wrench (Stilsons) for removing upper body of spigot